-History of The Cream Tea
+The History Behind: The Cream Tea

 It all began in 1662, when Catherine de Braganza married Charles II and brought her favourite drink, tea, to England, making it all the rage.